cateroxl/Learning-Tracker/README.md

 ### GOALS

-[ ]  Get a functional programming job by the end of 2021 or early 2022. \
+[ ] Get a functional programming job in early 2022. \
 [ ] Complete or have at least 3 projects by the end of 2021. \
 [ ] Contribute to Open Source Projects.

 ### STUDY ROUTINE

+I plan to study for a little more than a year.
+I believe this to be a great investment because I've always been fascinated in Computer Science and I see myself in it.
+I want to work with people who wants to make the world a better place through computer technology.

-Study at least 9 hours a day.
-Each day, I'm going to read chapters of books and watch videos while making sure that I'm having fun.
+Each day for ~9 hours, I'm going to read chapters of books and watch videos while making sure that I'm having fun.
 If I get tired, I'll take a break.
 I'll be taking down notes and also review during the weekends.

 ### CALENDAR